Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 An Introduction to Multimeters

 Multimeters have become as indispensable to electronics technicians as wrenches and screwdrivers.
-They measure current, voltage and, often, resistance as well over a wide range, allowing the electronics tech to have a single all-purpose meter instead of several different ones.
+They measure current, voltage, and, often, resistance as well over a wide range, allowing the electronics tech to have a single all-purpose meter instead of several different ones.
 They provide a quick check of whether or not the circuit is shorted and give you other fast answers when you’re troubleshooting.

-A few multimeters measure capacity, duty cycle, decibels or other measurements.
-Some models let you add sensors and take measurements like humidity, wind speech light levels or temperature.
+A few multimeters measure capacity, duty cycle, decibels, or other measurements.
+Some models let you add sensors and take measurements like humidity, wind speech light levels, or temperature.
 Multimeters may be digital or analog, and different meters cover differing ranges for each parameter and vary in their sensitivity.
 Here are a few of the best multimeters for electronics technicians.

 What Factors Should You Consider When Shopping for a Multimeter?

 One factor to consider when shopping for a multimeter is price.
-You can find multimeters for less than fifty dollars that combine volt meters, ammeters and ohm meters, letting you test voltage, current and resistance with one unit.
+You can find multimeters for less than fifty dollars that combine volt meters, ammeters, and ohm meters, letting you test voltage, current, and resistance with one unit.

 Price tends to go up with the number of features and resolution.
 Cheap multimeters are usually not calibrated, so you’ll have to offset that low purchase price with the cost of getting it calibrated before you start using it.
-The range of values the unit can measure also tends to go up with price.
+The range of values the unit can measure also tends to go up with the price.
 For example, not all multimeters can test the resistance of a car battery relative to the lower resistance in a damaged circuit board.
-If it rated to read automotive systems, it may not be sensitive enough to give an accurate reading for components in an integrated circuit.
+If it is rated to read automotive systems, it may not be sensitive enough to give an accurate reading for components in an integrated circuit.

 Some multimeter manufacturers let you send them the unit for calibration, while others have chips built into the multimeter that can calibrate the unit.

 Another factor is the features built into the multimeter.
 We’ve already discussed what multimeters typically measure, as well as what a few models can measure.
 What do you need the multimeter to measure?
-A range selector that audibly clicks when you make a change is a plus, since it makes it clear you’ve changed the setting.
+A range selector that audibly clicks when you make a change is a plus since it makes it clear you’ve changed the setting.
 If you need to test transistors in the electronics assemblies you’re building, you need a multimeter that can test them.